NIMO: a Nonlinear Interpretable MOdel: Experiments

 \subsection{Real-dataset experiments}

-We conduct experiments on two real-world datasets: the diabetes dataset~\citep{Efron_2004} and the Boston housing dataset~\citep{belsley2005regression}.
+We conduct experiments on three real-world datasets: the diabetes dataset~\citep{Efron_2004}, the Boston housing dataset~\citep{belsley2005regression} and the superconductivity dataset~\citep{hamidieh2018data}.
 Each dataset is randomly split into training (60\%), validation (20\%), and test (20\%) sets, repeated over 5 independent runs.
 For each split, we perform a grid search to select the optimal penalty parameter based on the validation loss (or validation accuracy for classification tasks).
 Error bars and confidence intervals are reported across these different splits.
+The main results are shown in \figurename~\ref{fig:real_mses}.

+\paragraph{Diabetes dataset} The diabetes dataset is a classic regression dataset consisting of 442 patients, each with 10 numeric features, and the target measures disease progression one year after baseline.
+As shown in Figure~\ref{fig:diabetes_results} (left), we observe that all methods achieve similar MSE losses and the neural network (also the hybird methods) shows no clear advantage on this dataset.
+Since the diabetes dataset is commonly used for linear regression tasks, it is not surprising that the data does not exhibit complex nonlinear interactions among features.
+We can verify this claim by looking at the weight sparsity of the first \texttt{fc} layer in NIMO, shown in Figure~\ref{fig:diabetes_results} (right).
+Relevantly, NIMO achieves a significantly sparser solution than Lasso regression, see Figure~\ref{fig:diabetes_results} (middle).
+This is particularly evident by looking at the coefficients associated with the feature ``s1'', ``s2'' and ``s4''.